sendgrid/docs/source/Integrate/Partners/magento.md

 * In addition to reliable delivery and scalability, our extension allows you have access to real-time analytics and insights for quick, well-informed decision making about your customers to grow your e-commerce store.
 * Integrate easily with your SendGrid API key

-{% anchor h3 %}
+{% anchor h2 %}
 What makes your extension unique?
 {% endanchor %}

 * SendGrid pioneered the cloud-based email industry, and we are trusted by leading senders like Uber, AirBnB, and Spotify to achieve optimal deliverability at scale.
 * Flexible API and SMTP setup for for easy transactional email Integration.
 * Key email deliverability features including email authentication, reputation monitoring, dedicated IP addresses, and more.
-* Real-time analytics and reporting including open, click, bounce, unsubscribe tracking, and more.
+* Real-time analytics and reporting including opens, clicks, bounces, unsubscribe tracking, and more.
-* Leverage our step-by-step documentation or get quick help from our 24/7 Support Team.
+* Leverage our step-by-step [documentation](https://sendgrid.com/docs) or get quick help from our [24/7 Support Team](https://support.sendgrid.com).
 * This official extension was built for M2 by SendGrid’s dedicated partner-focused teams for continued management and future development.

 {% anchor h2 %}